Addition of GP registered postcodes will create new SLS research opportunities

 The addition of this data to the SLS will not only open doors to many new projects, it will also be beneficial to some projects currently being investigated.
+For example:

-“Time-space geographies and exposure to air pollution: examining the impact of varying exposure to air pollution on the health of adults and birth outcomes”.
 In this project postcodes of residence (mother’s address from birth registration) and workplace (from census) are used for linking to SIMD (datazone) and air pollution data (1km square).
 This allowed the researchers to explore whether levels of air pollution at residence and workplace are associated with low birth weight.
 More frequent postcode data could help improve the study by identifying whether a member moved to an area with different level of pollution.
 Thus helping more accurately identify how long a member stayed in a highly polluted area, as length of time exposure to pollution is highly relevant in study on its effect.
 Previously this project was only able to compare postcode from census and birth registration to see whether a member moved to an area with a different level of pollution and whether this has impact on low birth weight, this ignored the possibility of a member moving between the census time and vital registration.
 The addition of this more frequent data will reduce this problem.